idle-binary/principles-of-web-accessibility/README.md

 ## Less is less

 The mantra _less is more_ is incorrect.
 Less is just less and that’s a good thing.
 Too much of interface engineering is done because others have done it or just to prove it can be done.
 Stop.
 The more we do, and the more complex the output becomes, the more likely it will fail.
 And not just by producing discrete errors and breakdowns; more importantly by resisting comprehension.
 Most components, in most cases, should just be content.
-Content should rarely be hidden behind an interaction.
+Content should rarely be hidden behind a button.
 Turning headings, paragraphs, and lists into an accessible tab interface is not an enhancement.
 It’s a degradation with bragging rights.